qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ## Efficient decision making

 When making decisions, human tend to **follow intuitions, which is quick and energy-efficient**, but also less accurate.

+- Sometimes quickly making decision is more important than correctness of decision.
+- Often quickly making decision before having complete information is better than waiting for complete investination.
+- Sometime multiple decisions both can fulfill the goal.
+The important is to do rather than which decision.

 _Thinking, Fast and Slow_ proposes that human mind has two systems: System 1 thinks by intuition and heuristics, which is fast and efficient, but inaccurate and biased; System 2: thinks by rational logical reasoning, which is slower and requires more efforts, but is more accurate.
 Most thinking mainly uses System 1 while being unnoticed.